For information on how to get to Optus Stadium visit the Transperth website.

 - Upgraded East Perth Station to accommodate additional passengers on event days.

-- A 20-stand Peninsula Bus Hub will service suburban areas without rail services.
+- 22-stand bus station located within metres of the stadium’s entrance will service suburban areas without rail services.

-- An eight-stand Gloucester Park Bus Hub in East Perth will allow spectators to access more than 40,000 inner-city car bays.
+- Matagarup special event bus stands will allow spectators to access more than 40,000 inner-city car bays.

-- A new Swan River pedestrian bridge between the Burswood Peninsula and East Perth will also attract people to the precinct outside event days.
+- Pedestrian bridge over the Swan River between the Burswood Peninsula and East Perth will also attract people to the precinct outside event days.

-- The Swan River pedestrian bridge will ease the pedestrian flow on Windan Bridge and divert traffic away from East Perth’s high-density residential area.
+- The Matagarup pedestrian bridge eases the pedestrian flow on Windan Bridge and divert traffic away from East Perth’s high-density residential area.

 Enhancing existing infrastructure

-- Extend and widen Victoria Park Drive road bridge over expanded rail network.
+- The Victoria Park Drive road bridge over the rail network has been extended and widened.

-- Improve Great Eastern Highway and Victoria Park Drive intersection to accommodate increased bus and vehicle movement.
+- The Great Eastern Highway and Victoria Park Drive intersection has been upgraded to accommodate increased bus and vehicle movement.